kwalexander/Horiseon-Code-Refactor/README.md

-# Challenge 1 Description
+# Horiseon Code Refactor Description
-This application is for the Module 1 Challenge, and is a refactor of a marketing agency's site to improve accessibility, search engine optimization, and code quality.
+This application is a refactor of a marketing agency's site to improve accessibility, search engine optimization, and code quality.

 The application is a one page website with a header navigation, hero image, and content describing the marketing agency's services and benefits.